 The Sun Corridor MPO, in partnership with the City of Eloy, requested and was awarded planning funds from the Federal Transit Administration (FTA) to conduct a transit development study and prepare a transit feasibility study for the City of Eloy.
-The last transit planning study was completed in 2011and now will be updated to analyze the market potential for, and viability of, a transit system that can meet the transit demands of the current/future development of the City of Eloy.
-This plan will also provide for future regional transit origination/destination connectivity.
-The transit plan preparation efforts will also include an innovative public outreach and involvement program that includes the general public, businesses, interest groups, and involved government agencies.
+The transit planning study completed in 2011 has now been updated.
+The study analyzed the market potential for, and viability of, a transit system that can meet the transit demands of the current/future development of the City of Eloy.
+The plan also provided for future regional transit origination/destination connectivity.
+The transit plan preparation efforts also included innovative public outreach and involvement program including the general public, businesses, interest groups, and involved government agencies.

-The proposed study area is the current city limits of the City of Eloy, with a focus on the developed areas and connectivity to surrounding cities/communities.
-The planning process will also include coordination with other transit providers (e.g. Pinal Hispanic Council and the Eloy Adult Center) and Central Arizona Regional Transit (CART) in Coolidge, as well as the Transit Plan in development for the City of Casa Grande.
+The study area was the current city limits of the City of Eloy, with a focus on the developed areas and connectivity to surrounding cities/communities.
+The planning process also included coordination with other transit providers (e.g. Pinal Hispanic Council and the Eloy Adult Center) and Central Arizona Regional Transit (CART) in Coolidge, as well as the completed Transit Plan for the City of Casa Grande.

 The Project Management team has identified six vital tasks to ensure the successful completion of the Eloy Transit Feasibility Study and will be initiating this study in January, 2018.

 Task 1 – Project Management – Task 1 will continue throughout the life of the Transit Feasibility Study and consists of all project management duties (scoping, scheduling, budgeting) as well as coordination with key stakeholders, the TTAC, staff and other identified groups identified during the project.